-In the paper results on compressed experimental tests on two physical mock-ups of tensegrity triplex at different pre-stress levels and for different struts were presented.
-The results are valuable, since there are not many experimental data found on the subject in the literature.
-The advantage of this test, in regard to some other tests, is that it also contains information on the prestress levels of the structure and directly measures forces in cables of the tensegrity structure.
-The results enable to verify and validate numerical solutions available in the literature.
+In the paper results of compressed experimental tests on two physical mock-ups of tensegrity triplex at different pre-stress levels and for different struts were presented.
+The results are valuable since there is not much experimental data found on the subject in the literature.
+The advantage of this test, regarding some other tests, is that it also contains information on the prestress levels of the structure and directly measures forces in cables of the tensegrity structure.
+The results facilitate the verification and validate numerical solutions available in the literature.

-Moreover, a simple three-parameter model for description of tensegrity behaviour has been presented.
-The model is moderately accurate with the results; however it enables for better understanding of the triplex behaviour, especially in comparison to the more precise model from other publications.
-It takes into account the nonlinear behaviour of strut, yet it does not include the rotation of the triplex module during compression.
+Moreover, a simple three-parameter model for the description of tensegrity behaviour was presented.
+The model is moderately accurate with the results; however, it enables for better understanding of the triplex behaviour, especially in comparison to the more precise model from other publications.
+It takes into account the nonlinear behaviour of the strut, yet it does not include the rotation of the triplex module during compression.
 For example, it enables to conclude that, in order to build a highly stiff module, it is more beneficial to eliminate the infinitesimal mechanisms, rather than strengthen the struts.

 From the point of view of this survey, the mechanical models of tensegrity behaviour can be divided into two parts.
 First describe struts as perfectly straight bars, with no imperfections, which results in inducing only axial internal forces in them.
-These models can be verified/validation by the stocky module experimental results and can be utilized in Civil Engineering filed.
-In the field, due to high stiffness requirements, buckling of struts is not allowed and imperfections and second order effects can be implemented into resistances of elements [36] - this simplified analysis is enough accurate for the task.
+These models can be verified/validated by the stocky module experimental results and can be utilized in the Civil Engineering field.
+In the field, due to high stiffness requirements, buckling of struts is not allowed and imperfections and second-order effects can be implemented into resistances of elements [36] - this simplified analysis is accurate enough for the task.

 The second part describes struts as bars with initial curvature imperfection, which causes them to behave as a beam.
-Furthermore, increasement of loading results in increasement of the vertical displacement (a second order effect - see Fig. 2b).
-Such models are utilized in the field of Biotechnology for describing cell behaviour or in Aerospace Engineering for analysing planetary landers.
-Biology-based analyses can often be conducted as quasi static.
-In planetary landers buckled struts are able to store large amounts of elastic energy, which is accumulated during landing ground impacts.
-For verification/validation of such theoretical models, the slender module experiment is suitable.
+Furthermore, an increase in loading results in the growth of the vertical displacement (a second-order effect - see Fig. 2b).
+Such models are utilized in the field of Biotechnology for describing cell behaviour or in Aerospace Engineering for analyzing planetary landers.
+Biology-based analyses can often be conducted as quasi-static.
+In planetary landers buckled struts can store large amounts of elastic energy, which is accumulated during landing ground impacts.
+For the verification/validation of such theoretical models, the slender module experiment is suitable.

-Further work includes numerical finite element method analyses, as well as implementation of Eq.
-(7) into the FDM model in order to close the gap between the theoretical calculations and experimental results.
+Further work includes numerical finite element method analyses, as well as the implementation of equation (7) into the FDM model to close the gap between the theoretical calculations and experimental results.